 Do you know what’s Canada’s or even the world’s first National Park?
 Perhaps it shows my age, but when I think of a National Park, my mind goes to Yogi Bear and Jellystone Park.
 It’s probably because Jellystone was based on the first National Park in the world: Yellowstone National Park in the good old US of A.

-The oldest National Park on the planet, Yellowstone was created in 1872, by a bill passed by Ulysses S. Grant.
-It wasn’t long after, in 1885 that Canada created their very own first National Park – Banff.
+The oldest National Park on the planet, Yellowstone, was created in 1872 by a bill passed by Ulysses S. Grant.
+It wasn’t long after, in 1885, that Canada created its very own first National Park—Banff.
 Originally called Banff Hot Springs Reserve and later Rocky Mountains National Park, Banff National Park still remains one of Canada’s most popular National Parks.

 Banff National Park